 Managing Pain with Injectables

-Injectable medication scares some people, which is why the question Is IVF painful is so common.
+Injectable medication scares some people.
 Here’s some good news: There’s so much information about how to make subcutaneous (aka, “under the skin”) injectable medication easier to manage.
 If you’re sensitive to needles and feel apprehensive, try these tips to manage the pain.

 Bring medication to room temperature

 Healthcentral.com recommends letting refrigerated injectable medication get to room temperature before injecting it.
 Doing this reduces pain.
 The feeling of cold medication in your muscles may be what signals pain, when it’s really just uncomfortable.
 Holding the syringe in your hand (or under your armpit) can warm it up.

 Another great tip from HealthCentral is to avoid injecting yourself when you’re cold.
 Stay warm!
 They suggest showering and injecting after a hot shower.
 But you could also just wear hoodies and sweatpants, sit in front of the TV with a blanket for awhile, and then your skin will be warm enough.

 Don’t inject the same place over and over